-Since July 1, 2019, distributors with a monthly tax liability of more than $25,000.00 filing a report are required to transmit payment of taxes to the Department of Motor Vehicles by means of an electronic funds transfer.
+All distributors filing a report must transmit payment of taxes to the Department of Motor Vehicles by means of an electronic funds transfer.
 See the complete "ACH Instructions" document below.

 Vermont Department of Motor Vehicles ACH Credit Processing

 The other type of ACH transaction is an ACH debit transaction, in which the originator authorizes the recipient to withdraw money from the account.
 For example, taxes can be paid electronically using ACH debit; the state is instructed to withdraw the funds from the originator’s account.
-The difference between the two types of ACH transactions is slight: In an ACH credit transaction, the bank sends money directly upon the originator’s request; in ACH debit, the bank receives a request for the money to be sent, upon the recipient’s request.
-For this reason, ACH credit is sometimes referred to as a “push” transaction, and ACH debit is sometimes referred to as a “pull” transaction.
+The difference between the two types of ACH transactions is slight: In an ACH credit transaction, the bank sends money directly upon the originator’s request; in an ACH debit, the bank receives a request for the money to be sent upon the recipient’s request.
+For this reason, ACH credit is sometimes called a “push” transaction, and ACH debit is sometimes called a “pull” transaction.

-Important - Funds must be received by the Department by the 25th of the month – so plan ahead.
+Important - Funds must be received by DMV by the 25th of the month – so plan ahead.

-If you have questions or need further assistance regarding a financial transaction, please contact DMV Accounts Receivable at 802.828.3052.
+If you have questions or need further assistance regarding a financial transaction, please get in touch with DMV Accounts Receivable at 802.828.3052.

-If you have questions regarding reporting issues, please contact Commercial Vehicle Operations.
+If you have questions regarding reporting issues, please get in touch with Commercial Vehicle Operations.